cryptomkt/cryptomkt-guzzle-php/README.md

 # CryptoMarket PHP SDK

-Official SDK library for the [Crypto Market Exchange SDK v1][1] to integrate Coinbase Exchange into your PHP project.
+Official SDK library for the [CryptoMarket Exchange SDK v1][1] to integrate Coinbase Exchange into your PHP project.

 ## Installation